japila-books/apache-spark-internals/docs/webui/LiveEntity.md

 ====
 `write` is used when:

 .
-AppStatusListener is requested to xref:core:AppStatusListener.adoc#update[update]
+AppStatusListener is requested to core:AppStatusListener.md#update[update]

 .
 SQLAppStatusListener is created (and registers a flush trigger) and requested to `update`
 ====